priyanshu-etc/File-Bud/README.md

 # File-Bud
-A cloud storage service enabled with media streaming feature.
+A cloud storage service enabled with media streaming Services.